ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Defining a Rocoto Workflow
 ==========================

 :rocoto:`Rocoto<>` is a workflow manager widely used by :ufs:`UFS<>` users and developers.
-It uses a custom XML language to define a set of tasks, their computatioal resource needs on a batch system, and their dependencies.
+It uses a custom XML language to define a set of tasks, their computational resource needs on a batch system, and their dependencies.

 To date, it has been challenging to manage XML files that must support a multitude of workflow options.
 The ``uw rocoto`` tool defines a YAML language that can be easily manipulated like any other key/value configuration file and translates it into the syntax required by Rocoto.
-This enables flexibility to arbitrarily make changes to any workflow while UFS Apps can track the highest priority configurations for Commumity and Operational use.
+This enables flexibility to arbitrarily make changes to any workflow while UFS Apps can track the highest priority configurations for Community and Operational use.

 Workflow Section
 ~~~~~~~~~~~~~~~~
-Starting at the top level of the YAML config for Rocoto, there are several requried sections.
+Starting at the top level of the YAML config for Rocoto, there are several required sections.
 See the example and explanation below:

 .. code::